barshat7/spring-boot-secuity/README.md

 SpringBootJWT: - A sample program to demonstrate JWT authentication in spring boot app.

 SecurityBoot: - This Project uses MySql and Spring boot security.
 It also shows the usage of csrf and @AuthenticationPrincipal.

 If there are any user service based security projects in future, use this project as reference.

+spring-boot-google-oauth:  This application uses google provided oauth to authenticate users into the application.